We collected these fine websites made with Bootstrap to boost your inspiration and make you more confident about using this all-around framework.

 Tons of other goodies at your disposal.

 Yes, the Indian version of Forbes also uses Bootstrap Framework.
-It has a newspaper/magazine style layout but it differs from the main Forbes website.
+It has a newspaper/magazine layout but differs from the main Forbes website.

 A lot more crowded, if you will.
 And that’s what’s one of the main distractions for me when it comes to news sites.
 Too.
 Much.
 Stuff.
 On the front page.

 However, I won’t say that’s necessarily a bad thing, we are all sued to it.
-I just like it when some of the news portal giants are keeping it minimal and less busy (but don’t use Bootstrap).
+I like it when some news portal giants keep it minimal and less busy (but don’t use Bootstrap).

 AddThis is one of the largest Bootstrap-based websites that we included in this list.
 It’s a social engagement tool (more than that!) that knows how to do promotion right.